 Opening new doors for young Travellers with CoderDojo

-John Madden is a coordinator with Involve, an organisation that seeks to enhance the provision of Youth Services for young people from the Traveller Community from across Ireland.
-Involve, formerly the National Association of Traveller Centres, works within the Youth Work sector with the core aim of improving the lives of young Travellers through inclusion and development.
-They have Youth centres across Ireland and are continually expanding.
-He shares his story on why he worked to introduce CoderDojo training to the youth workers and volunteers at Involve.
+John Madden is a coordinator at Involve, an organisation that works to widen youth services for young people from the Traveller community in Ireland; involve, formerly the National Association of Traveller Centres, has the aim to improve the lives of young Travellers through inclusion and development.
+John shares the story of why he introduced CoderDojo training to the youth workers and volunteers at Involve.

-In large pockets across Ireland, people from the Traveller Community face great barriers to accessing services and supports that the vast majority from the settled community can readily avail of.
-The reason for this are many but often underlying is the discrimination, stereotyping and racism that is felt by the wider Traveller community for decades.
+In large pockets across all of Ireland, people from the Traveller community face great barriers to accessing services and support that are readily available to the vast majority of the settled community.
+The reasons for this are many, but often the underlying ones are the discrimination, stereotyping, and racism that the wider Traveller community has been experiencing for decades.

 Expanding horizons with code

-This adversity poses significant challenges for young Travellers and has a huge knock-on effect on confidence, and at times, motivation.
-By inviting CoderDojo into our services, we are poised to introduce the concepts of CoderDojo to the young people we work with so that we may be supportive in opening new doors and even expanding the horizons of many.
+This adversity poses significant challenges for young Travellers and has a huge knock-on effect on confidence and, at times, on motivation.
+By inviting CoderDojo into our services, we are poised to introduce the concepts of CoderDojo to the young people we work with so that we can help to open new doors and even expand the horizons of many.
 All too often, our young people get pigeonholed and have impediments placed before them, often based on their own surname.
-That is the sad reality, but all of this can change and using tools such as what CoderDojo has given us, will be instrumental in the ripples of change that we can make as an organisation.
+This is the sad reality, but all of it can change, and using tools such as the ones CoderDojo has given us will be instrumental to the change that we can make as an organisation.

-We look to the work of Kathleen Marie Maughan, the young Traveller woman who shone brightly in the Coolest Projects awards some 5 years ago to be a person that our young members can aspire to be like, especially when we look at her achievement with the anti-bullying project.
+We look to Kathleen Marie Maughan, the young Traveller woman who shone brightly at Coolest Projects some five years ago, to be a person that our young members can aspire to be like, especially when we look at her achievement with the anti-bullying app.

-The reason for bringing CoderDojo to our organisation was to create more awareness around the field for young tech-savvy youth club members across the country.
-We saw the resounding success that was achieved by Kathleen Marie Maughan and saw the potential for so many more young people who might follow her lead.
-Our organisation also has an employment focus and given the huge rise in STEM education and its’ necessity for the future we want to be able to explore as many options with our young people as possible.
+The reason for bringing CoderDojo to our organisation was to create more awareness around technology for young tech-savvy youth club members across the country.
+We watched Kathleen Marie Maughan’s resounding success, and we saw the potential for so many more young people who might follow her lead.
+Our organisation also has an employment focus, and given the huge rise in STEM education and its necessity for the future, we want to be able to explore as many options with our young people as possible.

-For us in Involve, CoderDojo was a phrase that we’d heard and seen in passing.
-So much so, that when it was mentioned to the young people in the Involve youth services that we heard questions back like, is that karate?
-But Tara, Darragh and Darren certainly demystified the entirety of it for us.
+For us at Involve, CoderDojo was a phrase that we’d heard and seen in passing — when it was mentioned to the young people in the Involve youth services, we heard questions back like “Is that karate?”
+Tara, Daragh, and Darren from the CoderDojo team certainly clarified all of that for us!

 Train the trainer

-CoderDojo Foundation team members came to Involve’s Head Office in May to give the Youth Group leaders of the Midlands a training course in what CoderDojo was and how they might be able to introduce it to their young people and maybe whet their appetite for more knowledge in the area.
-The vast majority of who attended knew as much as the rest of us, they had used computers in work, for social media and basic needs but the notion of coding was somewhat new to most.
-That, however, did not matter in the slightest as the team from CoderDojo put everybody at ease within minutes of starting.
+These CoderDojo Foundation team members came to Involve’s Head Office in May to give the youth group leaders of the Midlands a training course about what CoderDojo is and how they can introduce it to their young people to whet their appetite for more knowledge about tech.
+The vast majority of training attendees knew as much as the rest of us: they had used computers in work, for social media and basic needs, but the notion of coding was somewhat new to most.
+That, however, did not matter in the slightest, as the team from CoderDojo put everybody at ease within minutes of starting.

 Trial and error

-Most of the day was spent learning how to do the basics in a very fun way, and guess what, it wasn’t rocket science.
-From the experience of the process, it’s almost like driving a car for the very first time.
-It’s unnerving and daunting.
-Nobody who gets into the driving seat for the very first time knows what they are doing and confidence is the key thing but how do you learn to drive?
-Trial and error but before you know it, it becomes second nature to you and the same can be said of all things CoderDojo.
+Most of the day was spent learning how to do the basics in a very fun way, and guess what — it wasn’t rocket science!
+The experience made me think trying out coding is almost like driving a car for the very first time.
+It’s a little daunting, and nobody who gets into the driving seat for the very first time knows what they are doing.
+Confidence is the key thing, but how do you learn to drive?
+Trial and error — and before you know it, it becomes second nature to you.
+The same can be said of all things CoderDojo.

-After a number of attempts, most of the group were able to animate a flying hippo that zipped around the screen more or less from facing a blank computer screen.
-It took time, effort and patience but we got there in one single session.
-That laid the foundations for more that could be done through CoderDojo and how straightforward it can be to do with youth club members.
+After a few gos, most of the group was able to animate a flying hippo that zipped around the screen — more or less from a blank screen!
+It took time, effort, and patience, but we got there in one single session.
+That laid the foundations for all the many, many things that can be done through CoderDojo, and showed how straightforward it can be to do with youth club members.